Posted on Friday 27 August 2021

 What does the future of cash look like in Canada?
 Let’s take a look at what the trend toward cashless payments might mean for you and for your wallet – both digital and physical.
 This is getting very popular with immigrants too.

 When it comes to embracing cashless payments, North America is behind the curve.
 Much of Europe has already shifted toward using credit cards, debit cards, and online payment processors (like PayPal).
 Spain, Italy, the UK, Poland, and Germany are all examples of European countries that have adopted similar attitudes toward cashless payments.
+It's nice to see companies offering payday loans in Ottawa offer services online, but we have long ways to catch up.
+Even e transfer payday loans seem to be pretty common these days.

 Sweden might be the best example, as collective use of cash has significantly decreased to a nearly cashless society.
 Only 9 percent of Swedes are using cash!
 That’s a decrease of 30 percent within the last 10 years, marking a significant shift in the way that Swedes handle their money.